Helpful(?) tips

 Common components

 These are Buttons, Checkboxes, and many other common/atomic UI elements.
 The aim is to write DRY code and build beautiful, consistent UI.
-We gather them all in js/components/common
+We gather them all in js/components/common directory, but you can see them all in action at our storybook.

 Please: